How can I be admitted as a DUS student?

 How, when and where do I pay for my course(s)?

-All students must pay their tuition in full at the time of registration.
+All students must pay their tuition and fees in full at the time of registration.
 Tuition payments can be made by cash, check, money order or funds transfer.
 Credit cards are not accepted for tuition payments.

 Students enrolled in the Division of Unclassified Studies are not charged student activity or Recreation Center fees, and do not have access to the Recreation Center or student health services.